Why Do I Feel Deep Shame?

 place within the family

 Because of this, children become highly sensitive to anything that threatens connection, loyalty, or inclusion.
+Shame often develops as an unconscious attempt to remain connected, accepted, or emotionally safe within the family system.

 The child may unconsciously assume: